d-michail/python-jgrapht/docs/tutorials/property.rst

   >>> g = jgrapht.create_property_graph(directed=True, weighted=True, allowing_self_loops=False, allowing_multiple_edges=False)

 The factory function accepts two additional parameters, called `vertex_supplier` and `edge_supplier`.
-These are callable instances whose job is to return a new object whenever the graph wants to create a vertec or an edge.
+These are callable instances whose job is to return a new object whenever the graph wants to create a vertex or an edge.
 When not explicitly provided, the default implementation creates new :py:class:`object` instances.

 Adding vertices